 What Happens If You Win the Lottery While Paying Child Support?

 Everyone dreams of winning the lottery.
-But it's important for people going through a Pasadena divorce to understand that lottery winnings can have a substantial impact on their child support obligations.
+But it's important for people going through a divorce to understand that lottery winnings can have a substantial impact on their child support, estate plan, and alimony obligations.
 This was illustrated by the case of the latest Powerball winner.